 Sundance is not a part of any nationwide lift ticket system.
 Passes such as Epic, IKON, or Mountain Collective allow pass holders to ski at multiple mountians with a single purchase.
-Unfortunately, none of those passes with with Sundance Ski Resort.
+Unfortunately, none of those passes work with Sundance Ski Resort.
 To purchase season passes, you'll need to visit Sundance's website.

 Sundance Mountain Resort Terrain Overview

 Sundance has a total of 72 ski trails, which are serviced by 9 ski lifts, gondolas and/or trams.
 With 540 acres, Sundance Ski Resort has a moderate amount of skiiable terrain available for skiers.
 This area is equivalent to 219 hectares, 0.8 square miles, or 2.2 square kilometers.

-Sundance's slopes see on average 320 inches (98 meters) of snowfall a year.
-That is almost 26 feet a year!
+Sundance's slopes see on average 320 inches (8.1 meters) of snowfall a year.
+That is almost 26 feet every year!

 Sundance Ski Resort Elevation